iamnevets/iamnevets/README.md

 </br>

-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- 💬 If you have any questions/feedback, please do not hesitate to reach out to me!

 ## 🔭 I'm currently working on

-- A medical consultation application
+- A review system

 ## 🌱 I'm currently learning

-- Domain Driven Design and Clean architecture
-- Distributed Systems (MicroServices)
+- NAND2TETRIS on coursera